Thai Airways Logo

 At first glance, the Thai Airways International logo emphasizes the airline’s high status and professionalism.
+Still, it aims to spread information about the country, its characteristics, and its achievements worldwide.
 The designers infused it with much more:

 • A reflection of Thailand’s elegance and culture